unibz-core/gufo2alloy/README.md

 # gufo2alloy

-Download RapidMiner 9.7 (studio or educational, no payment is needed) or later
+* Download RapidMiner 9.7 or later (studio or educational, no payment is needed)
+* Run RapidMiner,

-Run RapidMiner, go to Settings -> Preferences -> Start-Up
+** go to Settings -> Preferences -> Start-Up

 Enable "Initialize Extensions" and copy the "Extensions Directory" path